 In advertising, the only measure of success is: Did you get a return on investment?
 Did you make more money in profits than what you spent on advertising?

-This, and your budget, will largely dictate what media you advertise in, so whether you use social media, email marketing, digital ads, whatever.
+This, and your budget, will largely dictate what media you advertise in, so whether you use social media marketing, email marketing, digital ads, whatever.

 And you might think that you know your target audience.
 You know where they live online or what publications they read.